Ugh-that-guy/teveller/Teveller-CRB.md

 This chapter describes some of the more common items found in an interstellar space opera setting.
 All prices are in Credits (Cr), the interstellar currency.
 Thousands of Credits are noted as KCr, and millions of Credits are noted as MCr.
 A Credit is a futuristic currency roughly equivalent to $3 USD in 2021CE currency.

 Encumbrance
-To facilitate fast play, Cepheus Deluxe avoids the careful accounting of equipment by weight.
+To facilitate fast play, TevellerRPG avoids the careful accounting of equipment by weight.
 Instead, a character may carry a number of major “items” equal to 7 plus their STR DM with no penalty.
 This represents a Light Load.
 Characters may carry items beyond this, up to three times the base amount, which constitutes a Heavy Load.
 A heavily loaded character suffers DM-2 to all physical task throws and can only use a maximum of one move action in a combat round.
 An “item” is anything of significant size: a gun, a medkit, a standard length of rope.
 Larger items may count as more than one item as noted in their description.
 Small items, such as a compass, a needle, or a candle, do not count as items, subject to the Referee’s judgment.

 Tech Levels
-Cepheus Deluxe assumes an interstellar society – as befitting a space opera game.
+TevellerRPG assumes an interstellar society – as befitting a space opera game.
 However, not all worlds in such a universe possess the same level of technological development, particularly in frontier or post-apocalyptic settings.
 Furthermore, Referees may want to choose between grittier, nearer-future interstellar sci-fi and no-holds-barred far-future galactic space-opera.
-For this purpose, Cepheus Deluxe ranks civilizations according to 17 tech levels, from 0 to 16.
+For this purpose, TevellerRPG ranks civilizations according to 17 tech levels, from 0 to 16.
 We present some rough historical comparisons with our own world to assist Referees and players in their understanding of tech levels.
 However, these comparisons should not imply that your own game must follow the same technological development.

 TL	Notable Characteristics	Historical Comparison
 0	No technology, equivalent to the Stone age.
 Fire, agriculture, and stone tools.
 Agricultural revolution, Stonehenge